-\ Highest RAA = highest running annual average of four consecutive quarters.
+^{} Highest RAA = highest running annual average of four consecutive quarters.

-Lead and Copper Year Sampled 90 th Percentile Action Level (AL) MCLG # of Sites Sampled # of Sites Above the AL Possible Source of Contamination Lead (ppb) 2022 1 15 0 80 Corrosion of interior plumbing materials Copper (ppm) 2022 0.40 1.3 0 80 0 Corrosion of interior plumbing materials
+Lead and Copper Year Sampled 90 th Percentile Action Level (AL) MCLG # of Sites Sampled # of Sites Above the AL Possible Source of Contamination Lead (ppb) 2024 < 0.001 0.015 0 80 Corrosion of interior plumbing materials Copper (ppm) 2024 0.34 1.3 0 80 () Corrosion of interior plumbing materials

-\ Nine out of every 10 homes sampled were at or below this level.
+^{} Nine out of every 10 homes sampled were at or below this level.
 This number is then compared to the action level for each contaminant.

-Secondary and Unregulated Contaminants Year Sampled Range Detected Average ORSG or Health Advisory Possible Source of Contamination Iron (ppb) 2022 0 -<100 <100 300 Erosion of natural deposits Manganese (ppb) 2022 10 - 230 76 300 Erosion of natural deposits Sodium (ppm) 2021 NA 12 20 Natural sources; runoff from road salt Sulfate (ppm) 2022 1 - 35 21 Natural sources PFOS, PFOA, PFNA, PFHxS, PFHpA, PFDA (ppt) (combined) 2022 0-1.5 0.06 20 Man-made chemicals.
-Used as surfactants to make products stain or water resistant, in fire-fighting foam, for industrial purposes, and as a pesticide.
-Used in fluoropolymers (such as Teflon), cosmetics, greases and lubricants, paints, adhesives and photographic films.
-Perflurobutanesulfonic acid (PFBS) (ppt) 2022 0 ND † † Perfluorohexanoic acid (PFHxA) (ppt) 2022 0-1.5 0.73 ŤŤ
+Secondary and Unregulated Contaminants Year Sampled Range Detected Average ORSG or Health Advisory Possible Source of Contamination Iron (ppb) 2024 0 -<100 <100 300 Erosion of natural deposits Manganese (ppb) 2024 < 0.005 < 0.005 300 Erosion of natural deposits Sodium (ppm) 2024 NA 51 20 Natural sources; runoff from road salt Sulfate (ppm) 2024 13 - 32 22 Natural sources Perflurobutanesulfonic acid (PFBS) (ppt) 2024 0-2.0 0.06 ++ Perfluorohexanoic acid (PFHxA) (ppt) 2024 0-2.0 0.53 ++

-\ Manganese: Manganese is a naturally occurring mineral found in rocks, soil and groundwater, and surface water.
-Manganese is necessary for proper nutrition and is part of a healthy diet, but can have undesirable effects on certain sensitive populations at elevated concentrations.
+^{} Manganese: Manganese is a naturally occurring mineral found in rocks, soil and groundwater, and surface water.
+Manganese is necessary for proper nutrition and is part of a healthy diet but can have undesirable effects on certain sensitive populations at elevated concentrations.
 The United States Environmental Protection Agency (EPA) and MassDEP have set an aesthetics-based Secondary Maximum Contaminant Level (SMCL) for manganese of 50 ug/L(micrograms per liter), or 50 parts per billion.
 In addition, MassDEP's Office of Research and Standards (ORS) has set a drinking water guideline for manganese (ORSG), which closely follows the EPA public health advisory for manganese.
-Drinking water may naturally have manganese and, when concentrations are greater than 50 $\mu$ g/L, the water may be discolored and taste bad.
-Over a lifetime, the EPA recommends that people drink water with manganese levels less than 300 $\mu$ g/L and over the short term, EPA recommends that people limit their consumption of water with levels over 1000 ug/L, primarily due to concerns about possible neurological effects.
+Drinking water may naturally have manganese and, when concentrations are greater than $50 \mu g/L$, the water may be discolored and taste bad.
+Over a lifetime, the EPA recommends that people drink water with manganese levels less than $300 \mu g/L$, and over the short term EPA recommends that people limit their consumption of water with levels over 1000 ug/L, primarily due to concerns about possible neurological effects.
 Children up to 1 year of age should not be given water with manganese concentrations over 300 ug/L, nor should formula for infants be made with that water for longer than 10 days.
 The ORSG differs from the EPA's health advisory because it expands the age group to which a lower manganese concentration applies from children less than 6 months of age to children up to 1 year of age to address concerns about children's susceptibility to manganese toxicity.
 See: